HBRS-SDP/ss24-dodecacopter-dynamics-simulation/Instructions/Gazebo&ROS Implementation.md

 -	Add the new airframe file name in the file /PX4-Autopilot/ROMFS/px4fmu_common/init.d-posix/airframes/CMakeLists.txt or simply replace the existing ‘CMakeLists.txt’ with the downloaded one from above SDP project folder.
 -	Replace the file ‘sitl_targets_gazebo-classic.cmake’ in the directory /PX4-Autopilot/src/modules/simulation/simulator_mavlink/ with the new downloaded one from the SDP Project folder.
 In this file, we have updated the ‘command set(models ...)’ by adding the two new model names - ‘gps’ and ‘mku25’, and updated ‘command set(worlds ...)’ by adding the new world file name ‘my_vehicle’.
 This step ensures that our custom models are recognized and included as an available model when running PX4 SITL simulations.
 -	Ensure that all the PX4 files from the SDP project folder are successfully added in the required locations in the PX4 firmware directory.

+4. Now we mode to the installation part of thq QGroundControl Software:

--	Now download and install the QGroundControl software in your system.
-Follow the installation instructions in its official website https://docs.qgroundcontrol.com/master/en/qgc-user-guide/getting_started/download_and_install.html
+-	Follow the installation instructions in its official website https://docs.qgroundcontrol.com/master/en/qgc-user-guide/getting_started/download_and_install.html
--	Ensure the ‘Gazebo simulator’ is installed in your system.
+-	Ensure that the ‘Gazebo simulator’ is installed in your system.
 If not, follow the installation instructions from the website https://classic.gazebosim.org/tutorials?tut=install_ubuntu
 -	Now navigate back to the root directory /PX4-Autopilot/ and open the terminal there.
 -	Run the command in the terminal: PX4_NO_FOLLOW_MODE=1 make px4_sitl gazebo-classic_mku25 .
 This command will automatically open the Gazebo and the drone model should be automatically imported to the gazebo world.

-●	Run the QGroundControl software at the same time and wait for the message “Ready for takeoff!” in the terminal.
+-	Run the QGroundControl software at the same time and wait for the message “Ready for takeoff!” in the terminal.
-●	As it as the message appears, enter the command: commander takeoff ●	Now we can see the drone is armed in the QGC software, i.e., it will soon be in flight mode.
+-	As it as the message appears, enter the command: commander takeoff
+-	Now we can see the drone is armed in the QGC software, i.e., it will soon be in flight mode.
 In Gazebo, we can see the rotors of the drone start rotating and soon the drone takes off and hovers at an altitude of 7-9 ft.

+5. To ensure that the drone is stable in the Gazebo simulation environment the following steps need to be done:

-●	You can fine-tune the PID settings in the QGC to make the drone stable during takeoff and hovering.
+-	You can fine-tune the PID settings in the QGC to make the drone stable during takeoff and hovering.
 Follow the documentation to edit the PID settings in the Vehicle Setup: https://docs.px4.io/main/en/config_mc/pid_tuning_guide_multicopter_basic.html
-●	We used the following PID values for rate controller, altitude controller, velocity controller and position controller to fine tune our model:
+- We used the following PID values for rate controller, altitude controller, velocity controller and position controller to fine tune our model:

 -	MC_ROLLRATE_K: 1.9000
 -	MC_ROLLRATE_D: 0.0024